Public Art Program

 Asheville Public Art Program Components

-The primary components of the City of Asheville’s Public Art Program are the Public Art Master Plan, the Percent for Public Art Policy, the Public Art and Cultural Commission, the Public Art Collection, Public Art Program Administration, and Current Projects.
+The primary components of the City of Asheville’s Public Art Program are the Public Art Master Plan, the Percent for Public Art Policy, the Public Art and Culture Commission, the Public Art Collection, Public Art Program Administration, and Current Projects.

 Public Art Master Plan